 The act of maintaining the teeth, gums, and other soft tissues of one’s mouth to maintain a clean and healthy mouth.
 (The removal of microbial plaque and the prevention of its accumulation on the teeth and adjacent gingival surfaces)

-That part of dentistry comprising the diagnosis and surgical treatment of diseases of the oral cavity and jaws.
+That part of dentistry comprises the diagnosis and surgical treatment of diseases of the oral cavity and jaws.

 1) A direct structural and functional connection between well-organized, living bone and a surface by a force-absorbent implant.

 2) The biological process by which living bone (Osseo) fuses with the titanium dental implant to form a man-made tooth root.

 Surgical restoration, to normal architecture, of the bone damaged by periodontal disease.
 (Procedure by which changes in the alveolar bone can be accomplished to rid it of deformities induced by the periodontal disease process or other related factors, such as exostosis and tooth supereruption).